CQCL/lambeq-docs/docs/intro.rst

    pip install lambeq

 or refer to :ref:`sec-installation` for more information.
-To start the tutorial, go to `Step 1: Sentence Input <tutorials/sentence-input.ipynb>`_.
+To start the tutorial, go to :ref:`sec-sent_input`.
 To see the example notebooks, go to :ref:`sec-examples`.
 To use the command-line interface, read :ref:`sec-cli`.
 To make your own contributions to ``lambeq``, see :ref:`sec-contributing`.

 Licence
 -------